 Iran Tour Packages | Tehran is the most populous city in Western Asia and the second largest metropolitan area in the middle east.
 Due to the fact that the city has been capital of Iran during three government generations, it is full of lovely tourism attractions.

-The capital has been moved for several times during the history of Iran and Tehran is the 32nd capital city.
-It was first chosen by the king of Qajar dynasty, Agha Mohammad Khan, in 1796.
-We know 6th of October as the day of Tehran!
-On this day Tehran officially became the capital city of Iran.
-On this day you can buy cinema tickets with 50% discount; and also, visit all museums and monuments located in Tehran for free.
+The capital has been moved for several times during the history of Iran and Tehran is the 32nd capital city of the country.
+It was first chosen by the king of Qajar dynasty, Agha Mohammad Khan, in October 6th, 1796.
+And every year we celebrate this day as the day of Tehran!
+On this day you can buy cinema tickets with 50% discount; and also, visit all museums and monuments located in Tehran for free!